-Now, I’ll explain what punching bag types exist, the major differences between them, advantages and disadvantages and what kind of workout or martial art are recommended or best suited for them.
+In this article we will explain what punching bag types exist, the major differences between them, their advantages and disadvantages, and what kind of workout or martial art is recommended or best suited for them.

-Of course, you know that heavy bag workout is an important part of every training.
-No matter do you sport MMA, Boxing, Muay Thai or another martial art, the benefits of bag training are limitless.
+Of course, you know that a heavy bag workout is an important part of every training.
+No matter do you sport MMA, Boxing, Muay Thai or other martial art, the benefits of bag training are limitless.

 Depending on these punching bag types, you may work for your technique, drilling skills, head or body defense, punching power, coordination, and speed.

 Each type of heavy bag has its differences regarding size, mounting, and shape.
 Choosing the right one is essential for achieving your goals.